AruBahama/pairs/README.md

 ## Quick Start

-Clone the repository, install the Python dependencies and run the pipeline:
+Clone the repository, ensure you are using Python 3.10 or higher (tested on Python 3.11), install the Python dependencies and run the pipeline:

 ```bash
 git clone <your-fork> pairs